-1) Setup a new folder in the main directory (the same directory that contains your Codeignitor index file).
-I named my folder “ckfinder_userfiles”.
-Once you setup the new folder, load it up to the server.
+- Set up a new folder in the main directory (the same directory that contains your Codeignitor index file).
+Name the folder “ckfinder_userfiles” and load it up to the server.

-2) Now open the CKFinder config file.
-If you loaded your CKFinder folder into the server in the main directory then you can find the config file at the following location: /ckfinder/config.php
+- Open the CKFinder config file.
+If you loaded your CKFinder folder into the server in the main directory, you can find the config file at the following location: /ckfinder/config.php

 $session = unserialize($_COOKIE['ci_session']);